Task types

 Intelligence

 Continuous monitoring.
 Run the Intelligence setup once per workspace.
-Intelligence monitors your competitors and surfaces changes to the dashboard automatically.
+After that, Intelligence works as a dashboard that monitors competitors and surfaces changes automatically.

 Standalone vs. project tasks